 Two NFL teams currently play their home games in Maryland.

 The Baltimore Ravens have enjoyed quite a lot of success in their short existence.
 Founded in 1995, the Ravens have made 11 playoff appearances since 2000 and won an impressive two Super Bowls.

-Although associated with neighbouring Washington DC, the Washington Redskins play out of FedEx Field in Landover, Maryland.
-The recent approval of a sports bill in DC means that while Maryland residents will have to wait to bet on the Ravens, their neighbours in the capital city will soon be able to throw down a few dollars on the Redskins.
+Although associated with neighboring Washington DC, the Washington Redskins play out of FedEx Field in Landover, Maryland.
+The recent approval of a sports bill in DC means that while Maryland residents will have to wait to bet on the Ravens, their neighbors in the capital city will soon be able to throw down a few dollars on the Redskins.

 Maryland is not currently home to an NBA team.
-In the past, the Baltimore Bullets represented the state in the NBA until they moved to to neighbouring DC to become the Washington Wizards.
+In the past, the Baltimore Bullets represented the state in the NBA until they moved to neighboring DC to become the Washington Wizards.